 aws s3 cp s3://arn:aws:s3:us-east-2:AccountB-ID:accesspoint/my-access-point file.txt

-Note: The request must originate from an Amazon Elastic Compute Cloud (Amazon EC2) instance in the VPC and in the same region as the bucket.
+Note: The request must originate from an Amazon Elastic Compute Cloud (Amazon EC2) instance that's in the same VPC and the same Region as the bucket.